Skip to main content

 Nature Trail

-Visitors have four hiking trails to choose from, which total approximately 7.3 total miles.
-Along the Hillsborough River, the trails take hikers through a dense, hydric hammock forest and provide interpretive displays, changing elevations and a multitude of opportunities to view and photograph nature.
+Visitors have four hiking trails to choose from, which total approximately 7.3 miles.
+Along the Hillsborough River, the trails take hikers through a dense, hydric hammock forest and provide interpretive displays, changing elevations, and a multitude of opportunities to view and photograph nature.

 The Wetlands Trail begins in a pine flatwoods community and continues to fork in the trail, offering visitors a choice to enjoy the Fort King Trail or continue on the Wetlands Trail.

-Another example of how Hillsborough River State Park is where “history and nature” come together!
+The trails are another example of how Hillsborough River State Park is where history and nature come together.
 A trail map is available at the ranger station.

 • Park closes at sundown.
 Please allow ample time to leave trails by sundown.

-• Due to increased rains in spring and summer, the park experiences seasonal flooding throughout the park.
+• Due to increased rains in spring and summer, seasonal flooding occurs throughout the park.
 Approximately 25% of Hillsborough River State Park is in lowland areas and these areas are prone to seasonal flooding.
 These floods are extremely unpredictable and may affect your hiking experience.

-• Please call the park office at 813-987-6771, for the specific conditions of our trails prior to your visit.
+• Please call the park office at 813-987-6771 prior to your visit for the specific conditions of our trails.

 Parking